Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Experiments

-Aimed to correct any factual and inferential mistakes through anti-causal evaluation, we introduce the \textit{anti-causal evaluator}.
-Comparing the results of CaCo-CoT$_{\mathrm{R} 2\&\mathrm{E} 1}$ with that of CaCo-CoT$_{\mathrm{R} 3\&\mathrm{E} 0}$ reveals that the performance gain does not come from an increase in the number of agents but the anti-causal examination.
+Aimed to correct factual and inferential mistakes through causal consistency evaluation, we introduce the \textit{evaluator}.
+Comparing the results of "CaCo-CoT$_{\mathrm{R} 2}$" with that of "CaCo-CoT$_{\mathrm{R} 3} \; \textbf{w/o} \; \textit{evaluator}$" reveals that the performance gain does not come from an increase in the number of agents but the improvement of causal consistency brought by the \textit{evaluator}.
 When the number of \textit{reasoners} grows, the performance in both zero-shot and one-shot settings balloons without reaching a ceiling.
-Furthermore, the experiments of CaCo-CoT$_{\mathrm{R} 3\&\mathrm{E} 0}$ and CaCo-CoT$_{\mathrm{R} 3\&\mathrm{E} 1}$ in both settings discover that even if three independent \textit{reasoners} (CaCo-CoT$_{\mathrm{R} 3\&\mathrm{E} 0}$) produce erroneous inference and incorrect answers, the \textit{evaluators} consistently recover them to causal consistent ones, with average accuracy lifted by over 1.2\%.
-These experiments demonstrate the effectiveness of our proposed \textit{anti-causal evaluator} agent.
-Notably, our implementation of CaCo-CoT$_{\mathrm{R} 3\&\mathrm{E} 0}$ dramatically boosts the accuracy in harder questions of grade 7-12 only taking a grade-2 demonstration, while previous approaches reach the limit of 83.85\%.
+Furthermore, the experiments of CaCo-CoT$_{\mathrm{R} 3}$ and CaCo-CoT$_{\mathrm{R} 3} \; \textbf{w/o} \; \textit{evaluator}$ in both settings discover that even if three independent \textit{reasoners} produce erroneous inference and incorrect answers, the \textit{evaluator} is can correct them, with average accuracy lifted by over 1.2\%.
+These experiments demonstrate the effectiveness of our proposed causal evaluator agent.
+Notably, our implementation of CaCo-CoT${\dag}_{\mathrm{R} 3}$ dramatically boosts the accuracy in harder questions of grade 7-12 to 86.11\%, only taking a grade-2 demonstration, while previous approaches reach a limit of 83.85\%.